kdm122/best-arm-wrestle/README.md

 Project Relevant:

-API Key Issuance and API Documentation:  https://superheroapi.com/
+API Key Issuance and API Documentation:  https://superheroapi.com/  An API key is freely available when authenticating with your Facebook account.

 Setup .env with the following: